Bayonet: Socket bayonets

 An unsuccessful trial with socket or zigzag bayonets was made after the Battle of Fleurus in 1690, in the presence of King Louis XIV, who refused to adopt them, as they had a tendency to fall off the musket.

 Shortly after the Peace of Ryswick (1697), the English and Germans abolished the pike and introduced socket bayonets.

 The British socket bayonet had a spike with a triangular cross-section rather than a flat blade, with a flat side towards the muzzle and two fluted sides outermost to a length of 15 in.
 It had no lock to keep it fast to the muzzle, and was well-documented for falling off in the heat of battle.

-By the 18th century, socket bayonets had been adopted by most European armies.
+By the mid-18th century, socket bayonets had been adopted by most European armies.
 In 1703, the French infantry adopted a spring-loaded locking system that prevented the bayonet from accidentally separating from the musket.

 A triangular blade was introduced around 1715 and was stronger than the previous single or double-edged model.